lyh543/vps_backup_utils/README.md

 ### test on host machine

-Write your codes to `main.py`, and just run.
+Write your scripts as `main.py`, and just run it!

 ```
 python3 main.py